The first ‘wolf’ supermoon of 2026 is about to arrive - here’s how to see it

 The first Supermoon of the year is about to arrive.

-January’s full moon will rise on the fourth and appear unusually large in the sky.
+January’s full moon will rise on Saturday and appear unusually large in the sky.
 It is the last of a run of so-called supermoons, which first began in October.

 Supermoons happen when the Moon and the Earth become closer than usual.
 It means that the moon can look 14 per cent bigger and 30 per cent brighter than usual.